tanyaya94/zfast/readme.md

 ```

-# Motivation

-The SQL database is a powerful tool unrivalled for storing and querying relational data.

-**BUT**, I believe most dapps can live without a traditional SQL database in favor of something more light weight and decentralized.

-Here are some problems with setting up a DB for your dapp

-1. There are already many great services which index blockchain data (why reinvent the wheel?)
-2. DBs are expensive to host
-3. Migrations are often a pain
-4. They tend to be centralized / treasure troves for attackers
-5. They usually don't give users provenance over their data
-6. Encryption / key management is a pain

-Many web3 developers choose to store their data as JSON directly on IPFS rather than a traditional DB, but IPFS upload times can be slow and gateway timeouts are brutal.

-If a traditional DB seems overkill for your use case and interacting directly with IPFS seems a bit too slow, zfast might be for you.

-It gives you the speed of in memory-cache (Redis) but the decentralization of a global network (Filecoin + IPFS), with some other goodies like encryption.

 # E2E Encryption

 zfast offers easy E2E encryption for user data via [lit protocol](https://litprotocol.com).
 In order to use encryption, you will need to install the `lit` javascript SDK.